anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-08-03-Chapter_2_Dive_into_the_Competition.md

 ---
 keywords: fastai
-description: "Now that you know the basics of Kaggle competitions, you will learn how to study the specific problem at hand.
+description: Now that you know the basics of Kaggle competitions, you will learn how to study the specific problem at hand.
 You will practice EDA and get to establish correct local validation strategies.
-You will also learn about data leakage.."
+You will also learn about data leakage.
 title: Winning a Kaggle Competition in Python - Part 2
 toc: true
 branch: master